chinapedia/wikipedia.abstract.en/Page/Stuttgart.md

 Football

-Gottlieb-daimler-stadion.jpg's home ground, the Mercedes-Benz Arena in Bad Cannstatt.
+'s home ground, the Mercedes-Benz Arena in Bad Cannstatt.
 In the background: the Stuttgart Spring Festival]]

 As in the rest of Germany, football is the most popular sport in Stuttgart which is home to 'The Reds' and 'The Blues'.
 'The Reds', VfB Stuttgart, are the most famous and popular local club.
 An established team currently playing in the German Bundesliga, VfB was founded in 1893 and has won five German titles since 1950, most recently in 1992 and 2007.
 VfB is based at the Mercedes-Benz Arena in Bad Cannstatt.